 Two New Productions Approved to Film in Utah

-SALT LAKE CITY (April 11, 2019) – Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of two new projects for state film incentives, generating an estimated economic impact of $7 million and creating over 220 local jobs.
+SALT LAKE CITY (May 12, 2022) – Utah Film Commission today announced the Governor’s Office of Economic Opportunity (Go Utah) Board approval of two new productions for state film incentives, generating an estimated economic impact of $6 million and creating approximately 175 local jobs.